jannikls/jannikls.github.io/notes/bookshelf.md

 This page is under construction.
 If you want to recommend any books or essays to me or want to talk about any of these books, feel free to [email me](mailto:janniklschilling@gmail.com).
 I answer all my emails.

 ### Books
-A book being included in my reading list does not imply that I endorse the view of the book.
+The books on my reading list do not imply endorsement of their views.
 Or, to state it differently, by quoting Montaigne: *"All I say is by way of discourse, and nothing by way of advice.
 I should not speak so boldly if it were my due to be believed."* Starting January 2024, I will regularly share books I've read in reading lists:
 1. [Spring 2024](/books-2024-spring)
 2. [Summer 2024](/books-2024-summer)

-I find myself recommending the following books quite often; I maintain a high standard for recommending a book here; the list is in no particular order.
+I find myself recommending the following books often; I maintain a high standard for recommending a book here; the list is in no particular order.
 1. Lee Kuan Yew -- <a href="https://www.amazon.com/Third-World-First-Singapore-1965-2000/dp/0060197765">From Third World to First: The Singapore Story: 1965-2000</a>.
 2. Cixin Liu -- Remembrance of Earth's Past.
 3. Graham Moore -- The Last Days of Night.